• Skip to main content

 • chikara – 力 (ちから) : a noun meaning ‘power’ in Japanese.

 • ga – が : a case particle used to make the subject word or the object word in a sentence.
-In the example, it is used after the noun phrase, “hitori no chikara”, to make the subject in the sentence.
+In the example, this is used after the noun phrase, “hitori no chikara”, to make the subject in the sentence.

 • sekai – 世界 (せかい) : a noun meaning ‘world’ in Japanese.